rahulguin/CoveyTown/DESIGN.md

 placeableID, name, townID, InputInformation, and location and has defined constants of how to represent the empty Placeable (what is assumed to be in every tile there is currently nothing)

-this class was designed in a way to be easily extendable both in functionality and fields, ....
+This class was designed in a way to be easily extendable both in functionality and fields.

-## players
+## Players

-in order to support permissions players now have an added field 'canPlace' that is used to store if a specific player canPlace or delete placeables.
+In order to support permissions players now have an added field 'canPlace' that is used to store if a specific player canPlace or delete placeables.
-We hope this design of making permissions part of the players themselves will make it easy to both track and extend
+We hope this design of making permissions part of the players themselves will make it easy to both track and extend. <br />
-track: once a programmer has a reference to the player on the backend they will already have a reference to all of those players permissions extend off of: such as wanting a permission to updateTown could be added as well.
+Track: once a programmer has a reference to the player on the backend they will already have a reference to all of those players permissions <br />
+Extend: such as wanting a permission to updateTown could be added as well.

-# api Methods
+# New API Methods

 ## addPlaceable